-Ballaarat Mechanics’ Institute and Small Space Music, in association with Creative Victoria, present their third season of contemporary jazz, world music and new sounds featuring some of Australia’s finest performers.
+Ballaarat Mechanics’ Institute and Small Space Music, in association with Creative Victoria, present the Season Finale of the BMI Music Series of contemporary jazz, world music and new sounds featuring some of Australia’s finest performers.
 Enjoy a night of intimate music in the historic Humffray Room.

 Concert Time: 7.30pm